-Serbia mining: New rich ore deposits in the vicinity of Bor1.
-January 2015. / Mining
+Serbia mining: New rich ore deposits in the vicinity of Bor, Mining

 In the village of Mali Krivelj beside eastern region city of Bor, geologists from Mining and Smelting Basin Bor discovered another rich ore deposit.
 Based on the results obtained from five pits, the average copper content in the ore below Mali Krivelj ranges from 0.25 to 0.64 percent.